duckietown/docs-AIDO/book/AIDO/30_task_embodied/10_baseline_classic.md

 ## Running Locally {#ros-running-locally status=ready}

 In the debugging phase, you may notice that the submission interface for the AIDO Lane Following Challenge may be slightly restricting, especially when you want to use ROS debugging tools like the `rostopic` or `roslogging` interfaces.
 For convenience, we've also provided a standalone version of this code (which will not give any rewards or AIDO task evaluation, but provides a way to easily visualize the output and behavior of your code) which can be found [here](https://github.com/duckietown/sim-duckiebot-lanefollowing-demo).
+This code will not be able to run on the Duckiebot, since it extends the `ros:kinetic` image, which by default, will not build the ARM version.

 Clone the [standalone repo](https://github.com/duckietown/sim-duckiebot-lanefollowing-demo):